Steak Fajita Marinade (for Flank Steak)

 - While the veggies cook, thinly slice the steak against the grain.

 - Add the reserved marinade to the veggies and bring to a strong simmer.
+Cook for 3-4 minutes for the marinade to reduce.
 Add the sliced steak and stir to combine.

 - Serve immediately with toppings of your choice.